tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Clients send this message to inform the server about the protocol version and
 features they support.
-Based on this information, the server can limit its
+Based on this information, the server can enable or
-functionality when interacting with these clients.
+disable certain features in interacting with these clients.

 The body is a 2-item map: